furnaceX/fabriq-api-docs/source/includes/user-resources/devices/_object.md

 uid<br>*string*   | Unique identifier of the device type<br>*string*   | Device type.
 Possible values: `phone`, `tablet`, `wearable`, `sensor`, `other` platform<br>*string*   | Platform type.
-Possible values: `firmware`, `ios`, `os-x`, `watch-os`, `tv-os`, `android`, `linux`, `windows`, `windows-phone`, `unknown`, `other` user<br>*string*  | Uid of the user this device is assigned to.
+Possible values: `firmware`, `ios`, `os-x`, `watch-os`, `tv-os`, `android`, `linux`, `windows`, `windows-phone`, `unknown`, `other` assigned_user<br>*string*  | Uid of the user this device is assigned to.
 This may or may not be the current user.<br>*For example, a mom (the current user) could purchase this device (e.g. a BLE tracker) for her child in which case, the uid will be that of her child.* parent<br>*string*  | If this device is part of a larger system, then this field references the uid of that larger system.<br>*For example, a home security system that has multiple sensors* paried<br>*string*  | If this device is currently paired with another device, then this field references the uid of the other device name<br>*string*  | Name of the device